joekrie/arduino-volume-detector/docs/report.md

 |               | Total     | 128 bits |

 The program will need at least 357 bits of SRAM, out of 2 kilobytes available.

+### Constraints

+Software can be constrained by the chosen hardware.
+For example, the number of times per second we can read the microphone signal depends on how long it takes to read each signal.
+This depends on, among other things, the clock speed.
+While it's not a practical contraint for this project, the 10 bits of resolution on the A/D converter could be a limiting factor in many projects that listen to sound.
+For example, standard audio CDs have a bit depth of 16 bits, and are sampled at 44,100 times per second.
+This A/D converter can read at about 10,000 times per second.

+Being a hobby board, the designers of the Arduino Uno made a great effort to make the board easy to program and debug.
+Furthermore, being open source there are very few intellectual property concerns.